-- The removal of barriers to student success - Develop mentorship, peer advising, early alert and first year experience programs - Early intervention and warning system for students at-risk for probation, i.e. sending out emails to students whose GPA fall below 2.5 - o Increase advertisement for student support services - Revamp ESL instruction o Provide incentives for student completion

-Full implementation of Degree Audit and Electronic Ed Planning systems

-2. Identify the staff providing follow-up services (including the numbers of positions, job titles and a one-sentence statement of their roles).
+- The removal of barriers to student success - o Develop mentorship, peer advising, early alert and first year experience programs - Early intervention and warning system for students at-risk for probation, i.e. sending out emails to students whose GPA fall below 2.5 - o Increase advertisement for student support services - Revamp ESL instruction - o Full implementation of Degree Audit and Electronic Ed Planning systems - Provide incentives for student completion - 2.
+Identify the staff providing follow-up services (including the numbers of positions, job titles and a one-sentence statement of their roles).